 Patient portals are secure online sites, provided by GPs, where patients can access their health information and interact with their general practice.
-As of June 2017, more than 400,000 Kiwis were using patient portals and they were offered in nearly 50 percent of general practices (471 in total) around the country.
+As of June 2017, more than 400,000 Kiwis were using patient portals and they were offered in nearly 50 percent of general practices.

 The latest update on patient portal uptake is now available: Patient portal uptake report, September 2017 (PDF, 1.52 MB)